LisbonLisboaPortugal.com

 Metro at Estação do Oriente

-Related articles: Metro Guide
+Related articles: Metro guide

 History of Estação do Oriente

-The Estação do Oriente train station was constructed as the main passenger terminus for Expo ‘98 show.
-The organizing committee invited designers to submit plans for the multi-tier station that could also act as an exhibit hall during the exposition; this is why the complex contains so much open space.
+The Estação do Oriente train station was constructed as the main passenger terminus for the Expo '98 show.
+The organising committee invited designers to submit plans for the multi-tier station that could also act as an exhibit hall during the exposition; this is why the complex contains so much open space.

 Discover more of Lisbon with our most popular guides